CS2212Team10/CS2212Team10.github.io/project-plan-page.md

 ## Stars

 **Description:**  Stars can be added to and removed from posts (similar to “likes” on Facebook).
 Only one star can be added to a post per user.
-Existing stars are displayed, although at present users cannot star posts through the UI.

 **Feasibility:** This feature is non-essential and just adds an extra element to the social aspect of the app.